 At 37 weeks pregnant, symptoms can be confused with signs of labor.
 Here’s what you might be feeling this week:

-37 weeks pregnant with twins?
-57 percent of twins are born before pregnancy week 37, so if your twosome is still hanging in there, you’re in the minority among moms of multiples.
+Are you 37 weeks pregnant with twins?
+About 57 percent of twins are born before pregnancy week 37, so if your twosome is still hanging in there, you’re in the minority among moms of multiples.
 And while you’re probably feeling super uncomfortable and really antsy to get those babies out, you’re doing a really good thing for their health by sticking it out.

 The various signs of labor tend to fall into two categories—those that mean it’s coming soon and those that mean it’s happening now.

 You’ll go into labor soon if you notice these signs of labor at 37 weeks (though we can’t say how soon—every pregnancy is different.
 Sorry!):

 You may see a bit of thick mucus come out onto your underwear, either in one big glob or little by little.
 This is the mucus plug, which has been protecting your cervix all along.
 As your cervix dilates, the mucus plug is released to make way for baby.
 The mucus plug may or may not have a tinge of blood in it—if it does, that’s the “bloody show.”